-In a report authored by the Center for Disease Control (CDC), titled "School Connectedness: Strategies for increasing Protective Factors Among Youth,

-" a strong argument exists for creating schools where every student feels a sense of belonging.
+In a report authored by the Center for Disease Control (CDC), titled "School Connectedness: Strategies for increasing Protective Factors Among Youth," a strong argument exists for creating schools where every student feels a sense of belonging.
 The authors of this report define school connectedness as "the belief held by students that adults and peers in the school care about their learning as well as about them as individuals" (p.
 3).

 Without this school connectedness, students are more likely to engage in harmful activities such as smoking, alcohol or drug use; gang involvement or early sexual initiation.
 The overall message of this report centers on the importance of avoiding or minimizing these "risk factors" in the lives of children and youth through increased attention to certain "protective" factors.
-In their words,

-"protective factors are individual or environmental characteristics, considerations or behaviors that reduce the effects of stressful life events; increase an individual's ability to avoid risks or hazards; and promote social and emotional competence to thrive in all aspects of life now and in the future" (p.
+In their words, "protective factors are individual or environmental characteristics, considerations or behaviors that reduce the effects of stressful life events: increase an individual's ability to avoid risks or hazards; and promote social and emotional competence to thrive in all aspects of life now and in the future" (p.
 3).

-Specifically, the CDC identified four factors that increase school connectedness (see Figure 3): adult support from school staff; belonging to a positive peer group; commitment to education; and the physical and psychosocial environment of the school.
-These factors are closely related to those that allow for social inclusion and are necessary conditions of support.
+Specifically, the CDC identified four factors that increase school connectedness: adult support from school staff: belonging to a positive peer group; commitment to education and the realization of its importance to their future; and the physical and psychosocial environment of the school.
+From this list, it is easy to see how school connectedness and social inclusion are closely related to the same positive outcomes for students and their families and are necessary conditions of support.